Archaeologists Have Discovered A ‘Deliberately Luxurious’ Fresco Of Narcissus In Pompeii House

 Directly inside of the Pompeii atrium where the Narcissus fresco was found, archaeologists discovered the remains of a stairway which would have carried visitors to the upper floor of the home.
 In the atrium were also a large number of glass containers as well as eight amphorae and a bronze funnel.

-Because of the astounding richness and elegance of this Pompeii home, University of Cambridge archaeology Sophie Hay believes that it was once “a grand residence with a wealthy owner.”
+Because of the astounding richness and elegance of this Pompeii home, Sophie Hay, from the University of Cambridge archaeology department, believes that it was once “a grand residence with a wealthy owner.”

-With the poet Ovid bringing Greek myths to the Roman world, Pompeii residents were deeply in thrall with this figure, and according to ANSA, Pompeii Superintendent Massimo Osanna explained that Narcissus was an extremely common theme within the artistic community of this city, describing how with a fresco such as this one “the whole ambience is pervaded by the theme of joie de vivre.”
+With the poet Ovid bringing Greek myths to the Roman world, Pompeii residents were deeply enthralled with this figure, and according to ANSA, Pompeii Superintendent Massimo Osanna explained that Narcissus was an extremely common theme within the artistic community of this city, describing how with a fresco such as this one “the whole ambience is pervaded by the theme of joie de vivre.”

-The most recent excavations in Pompeii which have revealed the stunning fresco of Narcissus are in a location very close to the edge of the site which is particularly prone to collapse, but if all goes according to plan, part of this area may be open to the public at a later date.
+The most recent excavations in Pompeii, which have revealed the stunning fresco of Narcissus, are in a location very close to the edge of the site which is particularly prone to collapse, but if all goes according to plan, part of this area may be open to the public at a later date.